Kellogg traffic enforcement leads to many tickets, one arrest - NewsBreak

 WICHITA, Kan.
-(KSNW) — The Wichita Police Department (WPD) conducted a special traffic enforcement assignment on Kellogg Thursday morning.
+(KSNW) — The Wichita Police Department conducted a special traffic enforcement assignment on Kellogg Thursday.

-On Wednesday, WPD announced via Facebook that the WPD Traffic Section, along with Patrol East, will be conducting a concentrated traffic enforcement project along the East Kellogg Corridor.
-WPD warns of in-person ‘Grandparent Scams’

 Officers from Patrol East ran LIDAR on East Kellogg Drive North near South Rock Road.
 The special traffic enforcement operated from 11 a.m. until 1:30 p.m.